alex-oleshkevich/starsessions/README.md

 ## Quick start

-See example application in [`examples/`](examples) directory of this repository.
+See the example application in [`examples/`](examples) directory of this repository.

 ## Usage

 1. Add `starsessions.SessionMiddleware` to your application to enable session support,
-2. Configure session store and pass it to the middleware,
+2. Configure the session store and pass it to the middleware,
-3. Load session in your view/middleware by calling `load_session(connection)` utility.
+3. Load the session in your view/middleware by calling `load_session(connection)` utility.

 ```python
 from starlette.applications import Starlette